pBxr/TagTool_WiZArd/README.md

 - Receive temp ID from ttw_webx and enable interaction with temp folders created by ttw_webx (load source files and save ttw results there)
 - Suppress console messages when called web from extension
 - Return help statment for this mode to be received and displayed by ttw_webx

-## New in v1.3.1

-- Added a silent mode that can be called with the argument `--silent`.
-In this case the applications offers no dialogues or any log information, so it can cooperate better with additional features (e. g. the features and `batch` file added by fabfab1)
-- Also added was a function to solve a problem in context of a special project under "Custom functions for special projects" at the end of `ttwFunctions.h`.

 ## See also